-We will post any changes to CSJ operations and hours to this website as soon as they are known.
+We will post any changes to CSJ operations and hours to this website.

 I am seeking assistance.
 Can I go to the CSJ office?

 Please call (973) 642-8700 if you are seeking assistance.
 The CSJ office is not open for visitors.
 Most client meetings will be held by phone, so you should check with your individual attorney before coming to the Law School.
 Guests and visitors to Seton Hall Law School, including clients of the Center for Social Justice, must follow the University policy regarding a visit to the Law School.
-Before entering the building, an individual must complete a form to indicate if they have traveled recently to a Level 3 country (see the CDC website for the latest list), have Coronavirus symptoms, or may have been exposed to someone who does.
-If someone answers "yes" to any of these questions, they will not be permitted to enter the Law School.
+Before entering the building, an individual must complete a health screening form.
 At some point, the Law School might further limit visitors to the building, so please call for clarification BEFORE you go to the Law School.

 I am a client of the CSJ and you have original documents that I need.
 When can I come get them?

 Please call (973) 642-8700 to discuss your request with a staff member.
 If the document is not needed immediately, we can arrange a time to pick it up once normal operations resume.
 Should you need an original document urgently, we will work with you to send the document via FedEx or another secure carrier at no cost to you, or arrange a time for you to pick up the document at the Law School security desk, if it is possible to do so.

 Is the Center for Social Justice taking new cases?